-These homemade amaretti cookies are a simple take on these classic Italian biscuites.
-They are sweet, chewey, naturally gluten free and very morish!
+These homemade amaretti cookies are a simple take on these classic Italian biscuits.
+They are sweet, chewy, naturally gluten free and very morish!

 What are Amaretti cookies?

-Amaretti cookies, also known as Amaretti biscuits or even Amaretti di Saronno, are a type of Italian cookie made with almond meal, almond flavoring, sugar and egg whites.
+Amaretti cookies, also known as Amaretti biscuits or even Amaretti di Saronno, are a type of Italian cookie made with almond meal, almond flavoring, sugar, and egg whites.
 The names come from amaretto which is Italian for almond flavored.
 They are often made with Amaretto liquor or can be made with almond essence.
-Amaretii cookies are sometimes called Italian macaroons.
+Amaretti cookies are sometimes called Italian macaroons.

 What is almond meal?

 Almond meal is made from ground sweet almonds, either whole or blanched without skins.
-Almond flour usually refers to ground sweet almonds that have been blanched with the skins removed, although the two terms are sometimes used interchangeable.
+Almond flour usually refers to ground sweet almonds that have been blanched with the skins removed, although the two terms are sometimes used interchangeably.
 It can also be known as ground almonds.
 Almond meal usually looks like coarse bread crumbs rather than finer ground flour such as flour made with wheat, rice or corn.

 Almond meal is naturally gluten free and is often used in gluten free recipes such as amaretti cookies and in other baked desserts.

 I make a lot of ice cream so I always have spare egg whites that need to be used or after making a batch of tiramisu.
 As much as I love my meringues I was looking for something else to use up the extra egg whites.
 These simple cookies are the perfect solution.